jokergoo/circlize_book/book/09-create-plotting-regions.md

 genomic regions measured at multiple conditions.
 Example plots are shown together in Chapter \@ref(modes-of-input).

-## Points
+## Points {#genomic-points}

 Usage of `circos.genomicPoints()` is similar as `circos.points()`.
-`circos.genomicPoints()` expects a data frame which contains genomic regions and a data frame containing corresponding values.
+`circos.genomicPoints()` expects a two-column data frame which contains genomic regions and a data frame containing corresponding values.
 Points are always drawn at the middle of each region.
 The data column of the y values for plotting should be specified by `numeric.column`.
-If `numeric.column` has length larger than one, all the specified columns will be used to add points.
+If `numeric.column` has length larger than one, all the specified columns will be used for adding points.

 If the function is called inside `circos.genomicTrack()` and users have been already set `numeric.column` in `circos.genomicTrack()`, proper value of